YTFGolf/fandom-discussions-viewer/doc/README.md

 When the user sends a request on the client, this is sent to the server.
 This server acts as a proxy server: it reads the user's request, then transforms that into another request sent directly to Fandom.
 The proxy server reads Fandom's response and returns the data to the client.
 The proxy server is necessary because of the same-origin policy: the browser would reject a request directly returned from Fandom.

-As long as the your localhost is secure this will probably be fine from a security point of view.
+As long as your localhost is secure this will probably be fine from a security point of view.

 ## Login